ashneetrathore/ZotSearch/README.md

 Developer(s): Ashneet Rathore, Nura Ahmed Nasir Abdalla\
 Based on assignment instructions from Prof. Iftekhar Ahmed and Prof. Cristina Lopes

+Zot Search is a domain-specific search engine for UCI ICS (University of California, Irvine Information and Computer Sciences), indexing 50,000+ departmental pages.
+The system consists of two components found in most modern search engines: an indexer, which processes and stores page content, and a searcher, which handles informational retrieval and ranking.
+Users can enter query terms and receive a ranked list of relevant results, with response times under 300 ms.

 ### :gear: HOW IT WORKS